nestjs/docs.nestjs.com/content/middlewares.md

 #### Route wildcards

 Pattern based routes are supported as well.
-For instance, the asterisk is used as a **wildcard**, and will match any combination of characters.
+For instance, the asterisk is used as a **wildcard**, and will match any combination of characters:

 ```typescript
 forRoutes({ path: 'ab*cd', method: RequestMethod.ALL });